CezaryDanielNowak/js-extra-processor/README.md

 The CLI prints raw, gzip, and Brotli sizes.
 Raw output can shrink while gzip/Brotli gets slightly larger because those formats already deduplicate repeated text.
 Always compare the metric that matters for deployment.

+By default, string-array compaction is conservative:

+- Arrays shorter than 6 items are never rewritten.
+- The compressor compares final output with and without array compaction and keeps the smaller bundle.

 ## Safety boundaries

 - Parsing and rewriting are AST-based; comments and license comments beginning with `/*!` are preserved.